Use your equity

 See if you’re eligible for the HomeBuilder grant

 The HomeBuilder grant is a $25,000 cash bonus for people that are doing renovations on their existing homes, or building new homes.
 The Federal Government is providing the grant to boost the construction industry after the effects of COVID-19.

-Speak to the home loan specialists
+Speak to the home loan expert